Hsuning/AlgorithmsNotes/README.md

 - With lots of interesting examples and pictures, it is a pleasure to read it
 - It only covers basic data structures and algorithms, but still useful to read if you want to review all the basics.
 Personally, love this phrase : "Sometimes, perfect is the enemy of good.
 Sometimes all you need is an algorithm that solves the problem pretty well. ""
 - Useful to learn how to explain the universe to the general audience
+- There are some errors in the books and it is recommend to read with errata : https://adit.io/errata.html

 Next:
 - Reorganise all the notes and add some more python code example